SKKU-SecLab/CTI_Lense/README.md

 We tested with Ubuntu 18.04 and Python 3.6.

 ## Download
-You can download the STIX1 and STIX2 data from following drive page:
+You can download the following data from the drive pages:
+* STIX dataset: STIX1.zip and STIX2.zip
+* IOC dataset from APT reports: APT_IOC.zip
+* Scanning reports dataset from VirusTotal, HybridAnalysis, and MetaDefender: ScanningReport.zip

 https://drive.google.com/drive/folders/1X4_Ma8yMW0U-UCN5mVG4N5Z67vr0rIJk